 - Students must be enrolled in at least 6 credit hours.
 If at any time your enrollment drops below half-time status, all future disbursements will automatically be canceled and you may be required to repay any loan funds you were not eligible to receive.

 - Students who are borrowing for the first time will not receive their loan funds until 30 days after the first day of class.

 - Students must maintain Satisfactory Academic Progress (SAP) as listed in the college catalog.
-For example, students must have a cumulative 2.0 grade point average and must have completed at least 67% of all classes attempted.
+For example, students must have a cumulative 2.0 grade point average and must complete at least 67% of all classes attempted.

 - All students, regardless of income, must complete the FAFSA before a loan application can be processed.

 - The Financial Aid Office may refuse to certify a Federal Student Loan or reduce the loan amount requested.
 This determination is made on a case-by-case basis.

 - All students must complete Loan Exit Counseling any time their enrollment drops below 6 credit hours.

 - Loans for only one semester will arrive in two disbursements - the first disbursement will be at the beginning of the semester once a student’s attendance has been verified and the second disbursement will be after midterm.
 For first time loan borrowers, the first disbursement will be 30 days after the first day of class and the second disbursement after midterm.
 For students that take out loans after the semester has started their first disbursement will be the week after the loan has been processed/accepted and their second disbursement will be after midterm.